 DJ Khaled crashed these students' graduation ceremony in the most Khaled way

-But the one thing we've come to love most about him is how much he encourages and celebrates the success of others.
 And as a surprise special guest at the graduation ceremony for statistics students at the University of California, Berkeley, he did exactly that.
+Khaled helped mark a momentous occasion for the students, and admitted it was the closest he'd ever come to graduating himself.

 Comments